moul/node-liquidsoap/README.md

 =========================

-This module uses [savonet/liquidsoap-controler](https://github.com/savonet/liquidsoap-controler) to provide a rich and simply API to create and manipulate liquidsoap streams in nodeJS.
+This module uses [savonet/liquidsoap-controler](https://github.com/savonet/liquidsoap-controler) to provide a rich and simple API to create and manipulate liquidsoap streams in nodeJS and in the browser.

 Documentation
 =============